RX-00/quadruped/main/STLs/quadruped_STL/revise/README.md

 - [REDACTED] PRINT rest of the side baffles (4 total) with the rest of the legs

 - PRINT Battery Compartment with legs (or second print)

+NOTE: servo hold in thigh and swing for leg, width is ideally 20 mm (after 1.5 scale in Rize OneTouch)
+      need to change the STLs to reflect this resizing